Japan's household spending slumps by record as curbs hit travel, dining out

 Last year’s unprecedented 10-day Golden Week holiday to celebrate the enthronement of then-Crown Prince Naruhito made the drop in spending more pronounced, partly due to larger than usual spending on tourism in 2019, a government official said.

-Overall, the outlook for household spending for the months ahead is dim due to an anticipated rise in job losses, especially among service-sector firms, which is weighing on sentiment.
+Policymakers hope a pickup in domestic demand will be strong enough to bring about an economic recovery, as long as Japan can avert a big second wave of coronavirus infections.

-Policymakers hope a pickup in domestic demand will be strong enough to bring about an economic recovery, as long as the country is able to avert a big second wave of coronavirus infections.
+Japan’s coincident indicator index, a gauge of the economy that includes factory output and employment, fell in May to the lowest level since 2009.

-The government already compiled two spending packages worth a combined $2.2 trillion to offset the hit from the pandemic, which included cash handouts of 100,000 yen ($932) per citizen.
+A separate BOJ survey showed Japanese households were the most pessimistic about the economy in more than a decade in the June quarter, underscoring the devastating impact the pandemic has had on consumption.

-But spending could take a larger hit going forward if the worsening business outlook forces firms to slash workers’ bonuses, especially in winter, or lay off more workers.
+While the government compiled massive spending packages to cushion the blow from the pandemic, spending could take a larger hit if the worsening business outlook forces firms to slash workers’ bonuses or lay off more workers.

 “That, in turn, could cause income levels to drop further,” said Takeshi Minami, chief economist at Norinchukin Research Institute.